 - Frother can be awkward and create large bubbles

 It feels like Mr. Coffee have been around forever.
 They have built a stellar reputation since their inception in the 1970s, thanks to expertise and quality.
 Plus, it means they have created some of the best espresso machines at every price point.

-In the budget price range, the Mr. Coffee ECMP50 espresso maker is very well made and easy to use.
+In the budget price range, the Mr. Coffee 4 Shot Espresso Maker is very well made and easy to use.
 There is even a little bit of flexibility in the length of espresso shots for those who want to make a ristretto or longer espresso at home.
-Plus the dual-shot machine also has a milk frother so you can make cappuccinos and lattes too.
+Plus it also has a milk frother so you can make cappuccinos and lattes too.